JohnnyJames2026/H-E-B-Customer-Survey/README.md

 # H-E-B-Customer-Survey
 A robust survey form that evaluates a customer's needs after they have shopped at H-E-B, specifically, in College Station, Texas.
 The purpose of this form is further practice in implementing HTML and CSS elements in real-life projects.

+This project is being created through the practices and teachings from FreeCodeCamp.
+This project is part of a certification in the responsive web design course which teaches how to use HTML and CSS in ones personal projects.
+I am creating this H-E-B survey form as a means of practicing the front end skills that I have learned so far, so take note that this project does not have any real actions upon submitting.
+It is also important to note that this project does not have any relation or partnership with H-E-B. This is merely a fun, simple personal project that is being used for my own evaluation of skills in HTML and CSS.